DR Congo’s President Will Not Stand For Re-election In 2018

 Congo’s electoral commission guaranteeing a free and fair vote

-“Over the days, several names have been floating around, but his name never really featured,” she said.
+“Over the days, several names [of Kabila’s replacements] have been floating around, but his name never really featured,” she said.
 “The nomination came after a long consultation between the president and his coalition.”
 The uncertainty about Kabila’s intentions raised concern over the past few days, she said.
 “But now that has been cleared and analysts are telling us that these tensions that have been in the country could de-escalate,” she said.
 The Catholic Church immediately called the decision by Kabila “a big step,” while the US ambassador to the United Nations, Nikki Haley, welcomed the news but said Congo’s electoral commission must “take all steps necessary” to guarantee a free and fair vote.

 Kabila talks with religious leaders after a meeting with coalition membersPresident Joseph Kabila